8/8/2023 9:46 AM

 Carl D. Perkins Vocational Training Center.

 Kentucky Works: KYWORKS strives to boost employment opportunities for youth and young adults with intellectual and developmental disabilities throughout Kentucky.
-The group also provides specific information on
+The group also provides specific information on transition, employment, and post-secondary information, transportation, etc.

 Transition for Parents: This KDE webpage provides resource links that parents might find helpful as they assist their child in planning and preparing for life after school.